lithiumhead/MyIotProjects/Node-RED/waveshare_sensehat_iio/README.md

 ## Basic Setup for IIO + Node-RED

- 1. Prepare microSD Card with Lite edition of Raspberry Pi OS 32bit
+ 1. Prepare microSD Card with Lite edition of Raspberry Pi OS 32 bit
- 2. Create blank file named “ssh” in boot partition before moving microSD card to RPi
+ 2. Create blank file named `ssh` in boot partition before moving microSD card to RPi
  3. Connect RPi to network using USB Ethernet Dongle and access it over LAN
- 4. Using using raspi-config configure country, Timezone and WiFi and enable I²C
+ 4. Using using `raspi-config` configure country, Timezone and WiFi and enable I²C
  5. Disable WiFi Power Saving
- 6. Change hostname ( /etc/hostname and /etc/hosts) - don’t change it after this otherwise NodeRED flows disappear.
+ 6. Change hostname (`/etc/hostname` and `/etc/hosts`) - don’t change it after this otherwise NodeRED flows disappear.
  7. Set new password
  8. Reboot
  9. Update OS
  10. Install Node-RED
- 11. sudo apt-get install i2c-tools
+ 11. `sudo apt-get install i2c-tools`

 ## Enabling Industrial I/O (IIO) Kernel Drivers

 ### ADS1015

-Raspberry Pi OS ships with the kernel module blob for ADS1015, we just have to enable it by editing `/boot/config.txt` and append `dtoverlay=ads1015,addr=0x48` at the end.
+Raspberry Pi OS ships with the kernel module blob for ADS1015, we just have to enable it by editing `/boot/config.txt` and append `dtoverlay=ads1015,addr=0x48` to the end.
 Save and Reboot.

 Test: